captainzero93/firefox_saved_password_backup/README.md

 - The author is not responsible for any consequences resulting from the use or misuse of this tool.

 Use this tool responsibly and ethically for research on private property only.

-## Citation

-If you use Firefox Saved Password Backup in your research or project, please cite it as follows:

-[captainzero93].
-(2024).
-Firefox Saved Password Backup.
-GitHub. https://github.com/captainzero93/firefox_saved_password_backup

-By using this project, you agree to abide by the terms of the appropriate license based on your intended use.